cycloarcane/Gathered-Paper-Resources/README.md

   **Summary**: This paper provides a comprehensive survey of the emerging "LLM-as-a-judge" paradigm, where Large Language Models (LLMs) are utilized for scoring, ranking, or selection across various tasks and applications.
 It introduces a detailed taxonomy exploring three dimensions: what to judge, how to judge, and where to judge.
   **Tags**: #LLM #AI-evaluation #survey #AI

-# Development Tools & Infrastructure
+# Development Tools and Infrastructure

 ### Testing & Benchmarking
 - **OSWorld**